2019 Interagency Autism Coordinating Committee Call for Nominations Announcement

 Submission Instructions and Deadline

-Nominations are due by Friday January 24, 2020 and may be sent to Dr. Susan Daniels, Director, Office of Autism Research Coordination/NIMH/NIH, 6001 Executive Boulevard, Room 7220, Bethesda, Maryland 20892 by standard or express mail, or via e-mail to IACCPublicInquiries@mail.nih.gov.
+The nomination deadline has been extended to February 21, 2020.
+Nominations may be sent to Dr. Susan Daniels, Director, Office of Autism Research Coordination/NIMH/NIH, 6001 Executive Boulevard, Room 7220, Bethesda, Maryland 20892 by standard or express mail, or via e-mail to IACCPublicInquiries@mail.nih.gov.
 Confirmation of receipt will be provided.
 More information about the IACC is available at iacc.hhs.gov.

 Nominations should include a cover letter of no longer than 3 pages describing the candidate's interest in seeking appointment to the IACC, including relevant personal and professional experience with ASD, indication of any membership eligibility requirements met, disability accommodation requests, and an indication of commitment to attend IACC meetings if selected, as well as full contact information and a current resume or curriculum vitae.
 Up to 2 letters of support are permitted in addition to the nomination, with a page limit of 3 pages per letter.
 Please do not include other materials unless requested.

 For additional information please contact the Office of Autism Research Coordination via email at IACCPublicInquiries@mail.nih.gov.